qwutony/PythonProject/python-transfer-protocol/TESTING.md

 self.socket.bind(('0.0.0.0', int(port)))
 ValueError: invalid literal for int() with base 10: 'dfngjkd' Aborted"

+The test resulted in the application breaking.
+This is because it did not expect a literal character inserted into the port parameter.
+To improve the product it is necessary to sanitise the input to prevent non-numerical input.

 ***Test Procedure 3: Unusual Input in Application***
 1. Open the application.